Executive Function Coaching · Built for ADHD/AuDHD Men in Tech

 Your working memory, time perception, and attention regulation are neurological traits — not personal failures.
 External scaffolding outperforms internal willpower by a significant margin (Barkley, 2015, d=0.8).

-Map them.
+Befriend them.
 Don't suppress them.

 Borrowed from Rick Rubin's production philosophy: your default move is subtraction, not addition.
 A Stop/Kill List outranks a To-Do List.
 The protocol begins here — with every engagement, you leave with fewer commitments than you arrived with.
 Client adherence at 30 days: 95%.